timreichen/Bundler/README.md

 #### HtmlPlugin
 Bundler uses HtmlPlugin by default.
-It handles `.html` files
+It handles `.html` files.

 #### WebmanifestPlugin
 Bundler uses WebmanifestPlugin by default.
 It handles webmanifest files that are loaded in a html file.

-WebmanifestPlugin handles the icons that are declared in the manifest file.
+This plugin handles the icons that are declared in the manifest file.
 ```json
 // src/manifest.json
 {